Strategy and Finance

 ABOUT THE LECTURER

-Dr Wylie was an Assistant Professor at the Tuck School of Business at Dartmouth in New Hampshire from 1997 -2004.
+Dr Wylie was an Assistant Professor at the Tuck School of Business at Dartmouth in New Hampshire from 1997-2004.
 He obtained his PhD from the London Business School.
-From 1986-1992 Dr Wylie was an Intelligence Officer with the Australian Security Intelligence Organisation.
-He is married and has three young adult children.
+From 1986-1992, Dr Wylie was an Intelligence Officer with the Australian Security Intelligence Organisation and is married with three adult children.